Crisis Relief and Disaster Relief Assistance

 Often times someone will come to do their service hours and they will posses a skill that we could really use such as painting, lawn mower repair, lawn care, artistic abilities, computer work, organizational skills, etc. This allows us, as the staff to work with those we serve, so that we are partners, not just an organization giving a hand out.
 When we build relationships with those that we work with, we create an atmosphere that is a partnership with our community where all parties work together for the good of each other.

 We work to build a relationship with our clients.
 We get the opportunity to share the love of Christ while also helping them to meet their own physical needs.
-We are able to talk with them and see that while they came for assistance with a bill, their real need might be a job.
-Then we are able to offer them the assistance of our Career Readiness Program.
+We are able to talk with them and see that while they came for assistance with a specific need, their real need might be a job.
+Then we are able to offer them the assistance of our Workforce Development Program.
 We want to help them find ways to come out of poverty.
-This is a more holistic approach to poverty alleviation than merely paying a bill for someone.
+This is a more holistic approach to poverty alleviation than merely meeting a momentary need.